Announcing Istio 1.0

 While this is a significant milestone for the project there’s lots more to do.
 In working with adopters we’ve gotten a lot of great feedback about what to focus next.
 We’ve heard consistent themes around support for hybrid-cloud, install modularity, richer networking features and scalability for massive deployments.
 We’ve already taken some of this feedback into account in the 1.0 release and we’ll continue to aggressively tackle this work in the coming months.

 If you’re new to Istio and looking to use it for your deployment we’d love to hear from you.
-Take a look at our docs, stop by our chat forum or reach out on the mailing list.
+Take a look at our docs or stop by our chat forum.
 If you’d like to go deeper and contribute to the project come to one of our community meetings and say hello.

 The Istio team would like to give huge thanks to everyone who has made a contribution to the project.
 It wouldn’t be where it is today without your help.
 The last year has been pretty amazing and we look forward to the next one with excitement about what we can achieve together as a community.